-"I found however, that the case was hopeless there were so few, either of colliers or their children, who had even received the first rudiments of education. that it was impossible to institute a comparison.
+"I found however, that the case was hopeless there were so few, either of colliers or their children who had even received the first rudiments of education that it was impossible to institute a comparison.
 The evidence, therefore, on this point is not so perfect as I could wish, but I think it will be found to go far to establish the position that want of education is accompanied by a degraded moral sense, gross and brutalised habits, depravity, and crime."

-And here is the testimony of Mr. WARING, who reporting on the mining district of Gloucestershire,
+And here is the testimony of Mr. WARING, who reporting on the mining district of Gloucestershire.

-"An act of worship is nearly as strange to them, as ling with their better-provided yoke-fellows, at the Sunday school."
+"An act of worship is nearly as strange to them. as to an Hottentot unenlightened by Christianity.
+Inwant of decent clothing would keep them from mingling with their better-provided yoke-fellows, at the Sunday school."

-"In one colliery there are ninety-six boys, from nine to seventeen years old. of whom thirty-six attended no pit: I have hurried all the time; I am the oldest girl place of worship, and twenty-seven unable even to
+"In one colliery there are ninety-six boys, from nine to seventeen years old, of whom thirty-six attended no place of worship, and twenty-seven unable even to

-And to this we may add the testimony of John THORNLEY, Esq., one of her Majesty's Justices of the peace for the county of York:-
+And to this we may add the testimony of John THORNLEY, Esq., one of her Majesty's Justices of the peace for the county of York :-

-"I consider it to be a most awfully demoralising prictice.
-The youth of both sexes work often in a halfnaked state, and the passions are excited before they arrive at puberty.
-S-xual intercourse decidedly frequently occurs in consequence.
-Cases of bastardy frequently also occur; and I am decidedly of opinion though we hope it will be productive of genuine that women brought up in this way lay aside all modesty, and scarcely know what it is but by name."
+"'I consider it to be a most awfully demoralising prictice.
+The youth of both sexes work often in a half naked state, and the passions are excited before they arrive at puberty.
+Sexual intercourse decidedly frequently occurs in consequence.
+Cases of bastardy frequently also occur; and I am decidedly of opinion that women brought up in this way lay aside all modesty, and scarcely know what it is but by name:'

-Nor is this state of things at all to be wondered at.
-We are not surprised when we recollect that this horrible state of society in the mining districts has existed unchecked, and uncontrolled, unknown, or writing, writing on this horrible subject, says :-
+Nor is this state of things at all to be wondered at We are not surprised when we recollect that this horrible state of society in the mining districts has existed unchecked, and uncontrolled, unknown, or even imagined perhaps for centuries.
+A contempowriting, writing on this horrible subject, says :-

-"The parents, in the generality of instances, were as ignorant as the children.
-They had heard of God as a name to swear by, but nothing else.
+"The parents, in the generality of instances, were as a name to swear by, but nothing else.
 They had never heard that thieving, drunkenness, nor the indiscriminate indulgence of their carnal passions, were sins.
 How should they; buried alive from infancy, and with none to teach them?
-From the whole of the evidence taken it appears that the general age for bringing children into the pits is from five to seven; that they are whether God made me, nor anything about Jesus; there kept there as many hours as men; and that, in going to First, let us inquire what the children themselves and returning from their work, they frequently fall into say as to the effects of this kind of labour upon the ditches for want of sleep, being wholly overcome with
+From the whole of the evidence taken it appears that the general age for bringing chilkept there as many hours as men; and that, in going to and returning from their work, they frequently fall into say as to the effects of this kind of labour upon the ditches for want of sleep, being wholly overcome with

-No wonder that these outcasts of society are as "About a year and a half ago I took to the ignorant as they are vicious.
-No wonder that they day-school of the Independents." relative duties, when they are utterly destitute of The before-mentioned Joseph Gledhill states that he was more used to it it would not blister, but it every particle of religious knowledge, and not even smarted very badly.
-I crawled on hands and possessed, in very many instances, of the first rudiments of secular education.
-On this subject the their shoulders and tell us, that Wales is, as yet, report affords ample information.
-We select a few but partially enlightened by gospel truth, and that
+No wonder that these outcasts of society are as in Wales, and went to England: now goes to the Sun-"About a year and a half ago I took to the ignorant as they are vicious.
+No wonder that they day-school of the Independents." girdle and chain, I do not like it.
+It hurts are defective in the performance of their moral and relative duties, when they are utterly destitute of was more used to it it would not blister, but it every particle of religious knowledge, and not even smarted very badly.
+I crawled on hands and possessed, in very many instances, of the first rudifeet.
+I often knocked my back against the top of the ments of secular education.
+On this subject the report affords ample information.
+We select a few their names.

-Yorkshire, containing 1,640 boys, only 350 could write their names.
 In seven collieries of 172 girls, 12 only could write their names.
 Even in the Sunday-schools not forty-four per cent. could read fairly, and not one and contributions in the Principality, and need not quarter write.